dachew/devauthcode/README.md

 ## How to use

 - Copy the auth-test-site.conf file to your nginx configuration directory and restart nginx
+  - Change the path to the site root to match your local setup
-- Add a hosts file entry for `http://devauthcode.daptiv.com/`:
+- Add a hosts file entry for `http://devauthcode.daptiv.com/` and `http://test/`:
-  - `127.0.0.1 devauthcode.daptiv.com`
+  - `127.0.0.1 devauthcode.daptiv.com test`
 - Generate an authorization request, similar to `http://devauth.daptiv.com/connect/authorize?redirect_uri=http%3A%2F%2Fdevauthcode.daptiv.com%2F&client_id=idsrvauthcode&response_type=code&scope=openid%20ppm%20offline_access&state=57f890eee56a49418129d2c9a08f9a4d`
 - Complete the login using valid dev PPM credentials
 - Observe the exchanged token.